 Once you’re healed, Dr. Chandy will attach a small piece called an abutment to the implant.
 The abutment connects the implant to your new tooth.
 Your gums will need a little time to heal around this part so everything looks and feels natural.

-Final Restoration
+Final Implant Restoration

 How to Care for Dental Implants

-You can care for implants just like your teeth.
 We recommend that you follow these steps after you get your implant restoration:

 The cost of dental implants in Edmonton, AB, depends on multiple factors, which include:

-- The number of dental implants
+- The number of implants

 - Sedation

-- Pretreatments (extractions, gum disease treatment)
+- Pretreatments (like extractions and gum disease treatment)

 - Restoration (crown, bridge, denture)

-Schedule an Implant Consultation
+Schedule an Implant Consultation Today